TrinkleGroup/LatticeGreenFunction_new/README.md

   -LGF_jmin LGF_JMIN    (int) first atom index to compute LGF for.
 Default is the first atom in region 2.
   -LGF_jmax LGF_JMAX    (int) last atom index to compute LGF for.
 Default is the last atom in region 2.
 ```
+The optional arguments -LGF_jmin and -LGF_jmax can be used to help parallalize this calculation, so that multiple jobs can be run concurrently with each looping over different subsets of atom indices.
+At tne end, you simply stack the LGF matrices column-wise.

 Note that the current version of this code calls functions from `elastic.py` to evaluate the far-field displacements according to the bulk elastic Green function.
 If you require other boundary conditions, e.g. elastic Green function for a bicrystal, you will have to code those up yourself and call them within `calc_LGF.py` at the part where we set the displacement of atoms in the far-field boundary.